 Law Students Overview

 In today’s competitive market it’s never too early to get ahead.
 City Bar Student Membership offers you endless opportunities to enhance your skills and to explore all of the possibilities the profession has to offer.
-Hear from fellow law students in our first edition of the Law Students Perspectives newsletter.
+Hear from fellow law students in our Law Students Perspectives newsletter.

 The City Bar is renown for the number and variety of programs held throughout the day and evening on issues of law ranging from international human rights issues to changes in the regulation of the financial system.
 There is truly an event for everyone, and if you are still exploring your interests, these programs are a great way to become more informed about different areas of law and to meet lawyers practicing in those areas of law.
 In addition to keeping our members informed on various issues and changes in the legal world, the City Bar also hosts numerous social events where members can network and mingle, such as Lawyers Connect, a series of networking events created for law students and young professionals.